- Our Mission

 EAB students are aware that failing forward is a positive step to becoming a lifelong learner.

-EAB students are encouraged to engage in learning experiences that are at their own personalized level, both challenging and supportive.
+EAB students are encouraged to engage in learning experiences that are at their own personalized level, both challenging and supported.